-Cash, Cash Equivalents and Restricted Cash: Cash and cash equivalents are held in accounts in the name of the Academy.
+Cash and Restricted Cash: Cash is held in accounts in the name of the Academy.
 For purposes of the statement of cash flows, the Academy considers all highly liquid debt instruments with maturities of three months or less at the time of acquisition to be cash equivalents.